 Youth Ripper – Age 6-15 using “Ripper” kits, with 2-stk motors up to 85cc and 4-strk up to 150cc.
 If there is a mixture of young and older youth, they may be run separately.
 Hoot snow bike kits are also legal to run on YZ85 Yamahas.

 SNOW BIKE REQUIREMENTS

-- NOS (Nitrous) OR turbo chargers are ONLY allowed in 450 Trophy class.
+- NOS (Nitrous) OR turbo chargers are ONLY allowed in Open Development class.

 - You CAN “ride up.”
 Bikes under 351cc may also ride in the 450-Up trophy class.

 - Maximum engine size of 150cc, 4-stroke or 85cc 2-stroke in youth Ripper class.